AlbertCintas/ansible-webserver/README.md

 These roles work for Linux distributions based on Debian or RedHat, through the use of OS-dependend variables located in each role `vars` folder.

 ### Inventory
-A dynamic inventory connected to AWS cloud has been configured.
-With current configuration, each time a job is run, a permissionless IAM user configured in Tower checks for the latest status of available hosts.
-The tags on the EC2 instances in AWS are automatically tied to Ansible groups, for easy inventory.
+A dynamic inventory connected to AWS cloud has been configured in `inventories`.
+With current configuration, each time a job is run, a permissionless IAM user configured in Tower, checks for the latest status of available hosts in AWS and updates local inventory.
+The tags on the EC2 instances in AWS are automatically tied to Ansible groups.

 ### Secrets
 Along the playbooks in the repository you might find some variables not defined anywhere.
 These secrets are stored encrypted in the Ansible Tower vault.
 The secrets are safely stored and can be very easily accessed through a Jinja variable using custom secrets and quickly configurable injectors.
+SSH keys, or AWS IAM and Cloudflare credentials are stored and shared in this way.

 ### Actions / CI
 Two Github Actions are configured in the repository: